johnkerl/miller/go/src/miller/auxents/repl/README.md

 # Purpose of the REPL

-The Miller REPL is an interactive counterpart to record-processing using the put/filter DSL.
+The Miller read-evaluate-print loop is an interactive counterpart to record-processing using the put/filter domain-specific language.

 Using put and filter, you can do the following: